 So, the birds have taken over and you must get rid of them; but, there doesn’t seem to be an easy and quick solution.
 For instance, it is illegal under federal and state laws to poison, shoot or otherwise destroy most wild birds.
 English Sparrows, rock pigeons, and European Starlings are not protected by those laws, but many of us aren’t equipped with the tools (or fortitude) to kill birds, let alone dispose of the evidence.

 As soon as you notice a bird problem – or your tenant brings it to your attention – walk the property and make notes on all the nesting evidence you see.
 Then, consult a professional, or set your own removal plan in motion.
 Tenants should not do the removal or cleanup.

-Sources on DIY bird-removal abound online and many sites are university-affiliated, so the advice comes from wildlife biologists.
-Sites sponsored by the U.S. Department of Agriculture Cooperative Extension System provide education and offer phone numbers for those who want to talk over their bird problem.
+Sources on DIY bird removal abound online and many sites are university-affiliated, so the advice comes from wildlife biologists.
+Sites sponsored by the U.S. Department of Agriculture Cooperative Extension System provide education and offer phone numbers for those who want to talk about their bird problem.
 Many private pest control services also offer helpful, online FAQs on dealing with pesky birds.

 Eradicating established nests typically requires waiting for eggs to hatch and the young to leave.
 Once they are gone, pull out the nest and close off the area they found, so that another bird family won’t move in.
 Then, be sure to remove droppings in and around the area.